You can listen to the audio version of this article.

-I have finally achieved this childhood dream when I became a psychology lecturer in 2009, until 2013, when I moved in the UK to do my MSc degree.
-After graduating, I soon worked on a number of non-academic jobs before I finally landed a job as learning support coach at a local college.
+I have finally achieved this childhood dream when I became a psychology lecturer in 2009, until 2013 when I moved to the UK to do my MSc degree.
+After graduating, I soon worked on a number of non-academic jobs before I finally landed a job as a learning support coach at a local college.

-My experiences have inspired me to share my insights to help people who also would like to be on this role.
+My experiences have inspired me to share my insights to help people who also would like to be in this role.

 What is a learning support coach?